Nehonix-Team/StruLink/docs/processor v2.1.2.md

 ## Overview

-The `NehonixURIProcessor` class provides methods to:
+The `StruLink` class provides methods to:

 - Validate URIs with configurable rules
 - Automatically detect and decode encoding types in URIs with the recommended `autoDetectAndDecode` method